Terminal-2 icon

 Omnichannel refunds Supported, using the PSP reference Not supported

 Referenced refunds are always processed asynchronously.
 The Terminal API response only confirms we received the request.
 After the refund is processed, we inform you of the result through refund webhooks.
+It can take up to 40 business days for the funds to be returned to the shopper's account, depending on the payment method.

 Unreferenced refunds can be processed synchronously.
-This is automatic and depends on the card scheme and the country where the card is used.
+This is automatic and depends on the card scheme and the country/region where the card is used.
 If processed synchronously, you get the acquirerResponseCode field in the response which indicates whether the refund is approved.

 Allowed refund method